djpapzin/Comment-Scope/TO_DO.md

 - [ ] Modify readme file to use less requirements, mention the most important ones
 - [ ] Add error handling where necessary
 - [ ] Change "Scrutanize" to "Scope", so "Scrutinizig comments" should be "scoping comments" Make is change to all releant files.
 MOur app must represent  the name": "CommntScope"
+- [ ] Move Coment summary for trending videos to appear first similar to trending videos.